 Yet, for the department head, the failure of many kids is a benefit to her: she ends up with the egg-head kids who slave away over grammar when they get to the International Bachelaurate year of language study, and she doesn’t have to change her teaching style, and the kids still do “well enough.”
 She would get annihilated in a non-egg-head school.

-h) Following a book is easier.
-In BC, there was a provincial committee 10 years ago that looked at Spanish resources.
+h) “The textbook provides structure” In BC, there was a provincial committee ten years ago that looked at Spanish resources.
 They allowed ¡Díme! (the dumbest book ever made), Avancemos, Paso a Paso, etc, because anybody can go in with those texts, and just follow the instructions. ¡Juntos!— which is as good as it gets for the communicative approach– was rejected cos in order to use it, you had to be pretty creative, have reasonable Spanish, be into all kinds of manipulatives and out-of-seat activities, etc.

 In other words, the Ministry of Education and the Board consortium which collectively reviewed Spanish materials wanted a teacher-proof program where anyone could “teach” Spanish.
 I get this, sort of– I know loads of people (I am one) who wasn’t Uni-trained in language teaching and had to learn to teach it on the fly– but it’s pretty frikkin’ bad long-term policy.
 We like to say “students will rise to our expectations.”
 Surely we can expect the same of teachers.
 This btw is one of the reasons why A.I.M. is popular: it is so rigidly organised and laid out that you can literally walk in on Day 1 and follow the book for an entire year.

-j) Language teacher training programs are generally not optimally designed.
+j) “Why did I not learn about C.I. in Uni?”
 In B.C., none of the languages teacher training programs

 - offer teacher candidates a solid grounding in tested, systematised comprehensible input methods (TPRS, narrative paraphrase, Story Listening, etc).
 If you can teach people the basics of TPRS in two days, why are student teachers not being taught?